c-poteat/CSV-Editor/README.md

 ```
 git clone https://github.com/c-poteat/CSV-Editor.git
 ```
-in your favorite terminal program.
+in your favorite terminal editor.

 ## Executing program
 The program is ran using PowerShell within VSCode editor.